timruffles/code-reads/gravy/README.md

 Strong documentation, aside from the need to better justify the library.

 There should be more justification for why Gravy is doing it differently from Backbone.
 Backbone gives you a single method for validation; calling individual invalid events for attributes is something you could easily do within it, but isn't default.
-Here we're giving more granuarity - this should have a rationale.
+Here we're giving more granularity - this should have a rationale.

 Additionally validation should probably live on the model - if not, it'd be good to see cases where we have view-specific validations that don't make sense there.